Current Grant Program Guidelines

 Tab 5: Attachments to Upload

-1. Organizational Budget (not the project budget) for 2024
+1. Organizational Budget (not the project budget) for the current or 2025 calendar year.

-1. Organizational Profit & Loss (P&L) or Income Statement for the most recent 12-month period.
+1. Organizational Profit & Loss (P&L) / Income Statement (actuals) from the 2023 calendar or fiscal year or most recent 12-month period.
 This document shows how much your organization has spent and earned over a 12-month period.

 1. Organization (or fiscal sponsor) IRS 501c3 Letter of Determination.
 The IRS determination letter notifies a nonprofit organization that its application for federal tax exemption under Section 501(c)(3) has been approved.
 If you do not currently have a 501c3 filed with the IRS, you must have a fiscal agency with a 501c3 to serve as your fiscal sponsor with documentation defining the relationship.
-Some nonprofit and quasi-governmental applicants with different IRS designations will also be considered.
-Unfortunately, academic institutions are not eligible for funding at this time.
+As noted in Section 2, WSMA will only fund organizations with a Fiscal Sponsor for two (2) years.
+After that time, ESOs will be required to have their own federal status as a nonprofit.
+Nonprofit or quasi-governmental applicants with different formal IRS designations will also be considered.
+For example: Chambers of Commerce, Economic Development Districts, etc. that provide business services to small businesses are eligible to apply.
+Unfortunately, academic institutions are not eligible for WSMA funding at this time.

 Tab 6: Certifications & Attestation